 According to Kheradvar, while a number of companies are working on developing better transcatheter mitral and tricuspid valve technologies, getting this type of valve right remains an unsolved problem.
 One major challenge is the proper anchoring of the valves to the heart.
 Kheradvar’s lab is now developing various prototypes of transcatheter mitral and tricuspid valves, which are currently in animal testing.

-Kheradvar has also been collaborating with Dr. Hamid Jafarkhani, chancellor’s professor of electrical engineering and computer science at UCI, to develop methods to better characterize the unique anatomies of patients with congenital heart defects.
-Currently, different physicians can independently calculate parameters such as ejection fraction in the same patient, and get different results.
-Or doctors can segment the same set of images differently even within the same day.
-“We call it inter- and intra-operator variability.”
-Kheradvar said.
+Kheradvar has also been collaborating with Dr. Hamid Jafarkhani, Chancellor’s Professor of Electrical Engineering and Computer Science at UCI, to develop methods to better characterize the unique anatomies of patients with congenital heart defects.
+Currently, different physicians can independently calculate parameters such as ejection fraction in the same patient and get different results.
+Or, doctors can segment the same set of images differently even within the same day.
+“We call it inter- and intra-operator variability,” Kheradvar said.
 “So we are trying to use artificial intelligence, and in particular, deep learning, to eliminate this and come up with an automatically-derived ground truth, which is unique regardless of who works on it and when.”
-Their first publication1 in 2016 received over 55 citations within 18 months, an indicator of the importance of this method for clinical applications.
+Their first publication in 2016 received over 55 citations within 18 months, an indicator of the importance of this method for clinical applications.

-After receiving his M.D. from Tehran University of Medical Sciences in Iran, Kheradvar completed his Ph.D. and post doc in bioengineering from the California Institute of Technology, focusing on how fluid dynamics change during heart failure.
-“During the course of my Ph.D., I got very excited about the heart valves and how they work.”
-Kheradvar said.
+After receiving his M.D. from Tehran University of Medical Sciences in Iran, Kheradvar completed his Ph.D. and post doc in bioengineering at the California Institute of Technology, focusing on how fluid dynamics change during heart failure.
+“During the course of my Ph.D., I got very excited about the heart valves and how they work,” Kheradvar said.

-At Caltech, Kheradvar was also fascinated into his thesis advisor Professor Morteza “Mory” Gharib’s avocation—studying Leonardo da Vinci’s sketches on heart valve fluid dynamics.
-As his first project, Kheradvar worked with Gharib to build a replica of da Vinci’s heart valve, which in 2006 became part of the exhibit, “Leonardo Da Vinci: Experience, Experiment, and Design”, at the Victoria and Albert Museum in London.
+At Caltech, Kheradvar was also fascinated in his thesis advisor professor Morteza “Mory” Gharib’s avocation—studying Leonardo da Vinci’s sketches on heart valve fluid dynamics.
+As his first project, Kheradvar worked with Gharib to build a replica of da Vinci’s heart valve, which, in 2006, became part of the exhibit, “Leonardo da Vinci: Experience, Experiment, and Design,” at the Victoria and Albert Museum in London.
 “We developed a model of a heart valve based on Leonardo’s sketches,” Kheradvar said.
 “We showed that you can see the right vortices if you follow Leonardo’s sketches.”
-According to Kheradvar, Da Vinci’s sketches of the blood flow vortices in the heart were highly accurate.
+According to Kheradvar, da Vinci’s sketches of the blood flow vortices in the heart were highly accurate.